Types of strokes

 Draws linear geometry with a linear color gradient

 Stroke symbol layers can also be used in mesh symbols to draw the edges of multipatch features and 3D object scene layers.
-In this context, stroke symbol layers can only be of type Solid stroke, and you can not set any property other than color.
+In this context, stroke symbol layers can only be of Solid stroke type, and you cannot set any property other than color.

-Use the pull-down menu within each layer as they are listed in the Format Symbol mode of the Symbology pane, on the Properties tab, on the Layers tab to set the layer type.
+Use the drop-down menu within each layer as they are listed in the Format Symbol mode of the Symbology pane, on the Properties tab, on the Layers tab to set the layer type.

 Solid stroke symbol layers